ejmahler/galaxygen/README.md

 Randomly generate an EVE Online-esque galaxy using Python

-Prerequisites
+Dependencies
 -------------
 Python 2.7

-numpy, scipy (for graph algorithms)
+numpy, scipy, networkx (for graph algorithms)

 PyQt4 (to generate the galaxy image)